the4thamigo-uk/ingestor/README.md

     go test -v ./pkg/...

-To build and run the ingestor service :
+To build and run the ingestor service serving the given datafile :

     go build ./cmd/ingestor && ./ingestor -l :8080 -f ./testdata/data.csv

 To build and run the example reader service :

     go build ./cmd/reader && ./reader -c :8080

+Alternatively, to run an example environment containing an ingestor service, and a reader service connected to a Cassandra database run :

+    docker-compose build
+    docker-compose up

+Then you can add the test data file to the ingestor service using the cli tool :

+    docker-compose exec ingestor /cli add -f /data/data.csv

+Then you can wait for the records to be imported by the reader and verify them in Cassandra using csql :

+    docker-compose exec cassandra cqlsh -e "SELECT * from reader.contacts"